-- 11 have an advised harvestable surplus as they are exceeding their CLs. - 4 rivers below their CL are advised to be opened on a C&R-only basis as they have a high probability of achieving at least 65% of their CL or exceed the catchment-wide electro-fishing minimum mean fry threshold (≥17 fry). - In addition, 1 river is advised for closure as it is failing to meet 65% of its CL and is below the catchment-wide electro-fishing lower mean fry threshold (≥17 fry).
+- 8 have an advised harvestable surplus as they are exceeding their CLs. - 5 rivers below their CL are advised to be opened on a C&R-only basis as they have a high probability of achieving at least 65% of their CL or exceed the catchment-wide electro-fishing minimum mean fry threshold (≥17 fry). - In addition, 3 rivers are advised for closure as they are failing to meet 65% of its CL and are below the catchment-wide electro-fishing mean fry threshold (≥17 fry).

-Amongst the stocks being assessed are 62 river stocks where no rod catch data is available and the annual average rod catch in the most recent five-year period has been less than 10 salmon, making a direct assessment difficult.
-Although the vast majority of these are insignificant fisheries, their stocks are important as spawning populations in their own right, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
-Because there is no recent means of direct salmon stock assessment on these rivers, the TEGOS have not provided an assessment of CL attainment on these rivers for the 2023 advice.
+Amongst the stocks being assessed are 65 river stocks where no fish counter or rod catch data is available or the annual average rod catch in the most recent five-year period has been less than 10 salmon, making a direct assessment difficult.
+Although the vast majority of these are insignificant fisheries, their stocks are important as distinctive spawning populations, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
+Because there are no recent means of direct salmon stock assessment on these rivers, the TEGOS have not provided an assessment of CL attainment on these rivers for the 2023 advice.
 The TEGOS advise that these rivers remain closed until additional information is made available to assess stock status relative to their CLs or catchment-wide electrofishing data indicates they can be opened for C&R-only fishing.
-In effect, this means that stocks in 82 salmon rivers are assessed for the 2023 advice.
+In effect, this means that stocks in 79 salmon rivers are assessed for the 2024 advice.

-Despite the considerable reductions in commercial catches, following the closure of the mixed-stock fishery at sea in 2007, only 59% of Ireland's assessed salmon rivers are currently estimated to be exceeding biologically-based CLs.
-While 20 more rivers under CL have been advised to open for C&R-only angling, as assessments indicate relatively high juvenile abundances or the stocks are meeting ≥65% of CL, it is clear the overall proportion of Irish rivers with a good population status is low.
+Despite the considerable reductions in commercial catches, following the closure of the mixed-stock fishery at sea in 2007, only 54% of Ireland's assessed salmon rivers are currently estimated to be exceeding biologically-based CLs.
+While 24 more rivers under CL have been advised to open for C&R-only angling, as assessments indicate relatively high juvenile abundances or the stocks are meeting ≥65% of CL, it is clear the overall proportion of Irish rivers with a good population status is moderate.

-Figure 1 Summary of status of stocks and scientific catch advice provided between 2007 and 2023.
+Figure 1 Summary of status of stocks and scientific catch advice provided between 2007 and 2024.

-Of the 144 rivers being assessed, there are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats Directive.
-Of these, only 22 are above their CL (Appendix II Table 10).
-In addition, there are stocks in four major rivers used for hydro-power which have been assessed as being below their CLs above the impoundments i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne (Table 6) and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers until such time as significant improvements to the generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.
+Of the 144 salmon designated rivers, there are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats Directive.
+Of these, only 19 have a high probability of exceeding their CL (Appendix II).
+In addition, there are stocks in four major rivers used for hydro-power which have been assessed as being below their CLs above the impoundments i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers until such time as significant improvements to the generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.

-3.1 Assessment methodology for 2023 catch advice
+3.1 Assessment methodology for 2024 catch advice

-There was no change in principle to the methodology used to provide catch advice in 2022 for the 2023 season.
+There was no change in principle to the methodological framework used to provide catch advice in 2023 for the 2024 season.
 A summary of the approach is shown below in Figure 2.
 In-river or estuarine measures of abundance are used (i.e. fish counter data and rod/net catch data) to provide a primary measure of spawning stocks and attainment of CLs.
 For the 2012 analyses for 2013 advice, river-specific CLs were updated and these updated CLs have been applied to date.
 Any other updates are detailed in the relevant sections below.